Skip to main content

 Writing E2E Tests

 Import test and expect from sunpeak/test.
-The mcp fixture handles inspector navigation, double-iframe traversal, and host selection:
+The mcp fixture provides protocol-level methods, and the inspector fixture handles rendering, double-iframe traversal, and host selection:

 import { test, expect } from 'sunpeak/test';